 New Zealand is known for its breathtaking views and outstanding natural beauty – and Tūrangi is no exception to that rule.

 A visit to Lake Rotopounamu should be all Tūrangi itineraries because it has a striking green hue that looks incredible in photos.
+It’s one of the best short walks in the area.

 Although you can park at the designated car park off State Highway 47 for a quick photo, we recommend doing the long walk here.
 It takes approximately 2 hours and takes you through the surrounding beaches and stunning forestry around the lake.